Workflows

 tmc repo remove my-catalog

 You can also use any directory as a storage space for an unnamed local repository.
-You will need to pass a --directory
+You will need to pass a --directory flag to most commands.

 Import Thing Models